WISDEM/WEIS/docs/dlc_generator.rst

 DLC 2.3
 """""""
-DLC 2.3 related to loss of electrical network under gust This DLC is evaulated for normal sea-state and extreme operating guest.
+DLC 2.3 related to loss of electrical network under gust This DLC is evaluated for normal sea-state and extreme operating guest.
 The partial safety factor for this DLC is assumed to be 1.35.
 The azimuth position at time of occurrence of the fault is randomly selected.